2015

 ● 12-15-2015: Scott Warmuth’s office gave me business cards with my name on them.

 [Later note (2020): One might ask, “Who else’s name would be on them?!”
-But one attorney for whom I handled depositions gave me business cards with his information on them, but my name was omitted; there was a blank space for the appearing attorney—in this instance, me—to write his name in.]
+But one attorney (Jon M. Woods) for whom I handled depositions gave me business cards with his information on them, but my name was omitted; there was a blank space for the appearing attorney—in this instance, me—to write his name in.]

 ● Wednesday, 12-16-2015: I’ve been eating at Bob’s Big Boy Restaurant in Northridge, California, for about three years.
 Every time there, I’ve always ordered the same thing: the hamburger.
 Today I got something different—a waffle with sausages.